ghostcryptology/ms2-mastery/README.md

 - You don't have to buy an air mount with merets, you can get some for free via Maple Guide
 - There's a 50,000 mesos Festival Balloons air mount that you can buy from Supply Vendors (NPC) in major cities (Tria, Henesys, Ellinia, etc.) to move horizontally faster
 - General goals:
-  - reach lvl 50
+  1. reach lvl 50 or 60
-  - Gear score: 1500 (normal dungeons)
+  2. Gear score: 1500 (normal dungeons)
-    - terrible purple drop rate
-  - Gear score: 2100 (hard dungeons)
+  3. Gear score: 2100 (hard dungeons)
-    - guaranteed purple drop
-    - guaranteed purple weapon for your class within 4 runs due to fragments
-  - Gear score: 3300 (chaos raids)
+  4. Gear score: 3300 (chaos raids)
-  - reach lvl 60
-    - kill world bosses or auto play music/fish

-### How-to reach level 50
+## How-to reach level 50

 Even though level 60 is max level, 50-60 doesn't provide additional benefits (actually a detriment, more below), so getting to 50 should be the focus.

 - Follow [Epic] quest line till the end
-- The quest line will give you two +7 enchant scrolls (only usable on lv 49 or below gear)
-- Use one of the +7 on the last blue weapon the [Epic] quest gives you (should be a lv 48 weapon)
-- Use your second +7 enchant scroll on your next best piece of armor (preferably blue, should be lv 48-49 gear)
 - This gets your Gear Score to 1500, minimum requirement for Normal Dungeons
 - Run Normal Dungeons to get purple (epic) gear, or until you save enough mesos to buy your first purple from the Black Market
 - Once you have 2100 gear score, run Hard Dungeons

-### How-to reach level 60
+## How-to reach level 60

 Being level 60 currently will reduce your damage output due to Nexon's Fair Fight mechanics.
 It's basically damage scaling, so a level 60 with the same gear as a level 50 will do less damage in a level 50 dungeon.